gwisk/gradguide/README.md

     state that by the time I sent my SOP for review to the last few people on my list, they would have no comments or suggestions.
 This ensured that I really did have something strong, since different people would all agree it's strong.
-Now, I think you should try to come up with as many people as you can.
-Younger faculty are great, since they know how it was not too long ago.
+People to consider listing: younger faculty are great, since they know how it was not too long ago.
 And current graduate students will know exactly how to help.